BIBSYSDEV/NVA-Frontend/.github/pull_request_template.md

 # Description

-Link to Jira issue:
+Link to Jira issue: TODO

-[TODO: Describe your changes here]
+[TODO: Describe what this PR solves]

 # Checklist